rOY369/Docs/work/IoT/database_reconnect_feature.md

 ```

-## Problems/Edge cases if we use the above design
+## Problems/Edge cases/Concerns if we use the above design

 ### Calling of Database functions in different threads